Zeferino Peña Cuéllar: Criminal activity

-Status and possible whereabouts
+Past suspicions of possible whereabouts

 As a result of his years involved in organized crime, Peña Cuéllar reportedly amassed a fortune from drug profits.
 He bought multiple properties, including a cattle ranch in Miguel Aléman known as El Carrusel.
 He defended criminal accusations made against him on numerous occasions, maintaining he was a legitimate cattle rancher.
 In Miguel Alemán, several residents regarded Peña Cuéllar as a businessman, cattle rancher and merchant and claimed they were unaware of his illicit activities.

 After Cárdenas Guillén was extradited to the U.S. from Mexico in 2007, Peña Cuéllar remained a relevant figure within the cartel.
 However, unlike the rest of his accomplices, who were eventually arrested and/or killed during their manhunts, Peña Cuéllar disappeared from public view over the years and reportedly went into hiding outside Mexico.
-In Mexico, he is wanted for drug trafficking and homicide and remains a fugitive.
-According to several accounts within organized crime circles, Peña Cuéllar retired from the Gulf Cartel with the fortune he made during his tenure and may be in hiding in Brazil, Canada, or Cuba.
+In Mexico, he was wanted for drug trafficking and homicide and remains a fugitive.
+According to several accounts within organized crime circles, Peña Cuéllar retired from the Gulf Cartel with the fortune he made during his tenure and was initially believed to have gone into hiding in either Brazil, Canada, or Cuba.
 (Note: One account, citing an informant from Los Zetas, says that Peña Cuéllar became a religious man and decided to pursue the priesthood in Cuba.
 The source says that Peña Cuéllar was part of a "weird religion".)
 In 2018, Peña Cuéllar and his siblings signed an edict to inherit assets owned by their father.
 He signed using "Ceferino" instead of "Zeferino".
 A government official asked Peña Cuéllar to appear in court in fifteen days.
+In 2019, it was discovered that he was living in Canada and South Texas with his wife, Cynthia Torres García, and their three children, and that he frequently traveled to Mexico, where he intended to emerge from retirement to resume organized crime.

+Death

+Peña Cuéllar was killed during a shootout with officers from the State Investigation Agency in Santiago, Nuevo León, in the early afternoon of 23 December 2025.
+At approximately 1:30 pm.
+CST, authorities were alerted to Peña Cuéllar's whereabouts at a suburban estate in the Los Rodríguez neighborhood, near the intersection of Las Torres and Benito Juárez streets, following reports of armed individuals at the location.
+Security forces moved to the site, where they encountered heavy gunfire from inside the residence.
+During the ensuing shootout, two people were killed, including Peña Cuéllar and his companion, David Calderón, a former military officer.
+One Nuevo León State investigation agent was wounded and later reported to be in stable condition at a nearby hospital.
+A man and a woman were also arrested, and several weapons and narcotics were seized.
+Investigators stated that Peña Cuéllar was in Nuevo León with the intention of founding a new criminal group, possibly operating as an independent drug trafficker.